Official Border Services Web Sites

 Information from U.S. Customs & Border Protection

-More details are available in the "Traveler Information" section of the
+More details are available in the "Travel" section of the

 official U.S. Customs web site.
-The "Visiting the US" and the "FAQ" links
+The "For U.S. Citizens" and the "Questions" links

 are a good place to start.